antokne/randomcards/README.md

 I have decided to architect this in a way that might be considered for a larger project.

-Each layer is it's own package and could be further seperated into separate repositories if desired.
+Each layer is it's own package and could be further seperated into repositories if desired.
 For the purposes of this demo all packages are included in the one repo.

 Packages are:
 1. The API layer - calls the random cards api and includes it's unit tests,